fooltowise/NeroNotes/Nero's Notes/M&A Podcast with Jeff Bender.md

 ### **Can we kick things off Jeff with a little bit about your background and M&A experience?**

 Absolutely.
-I've been with Harris and Constellation ([[CSU]]).
+I've been with Harris and [[Constellation Software]].
 I use those sort of two interchangeably, for actually, believe it or not, over 20 years.
 I looked at the calendar I was like, wow.
 It has actually been a long time.

 I joined Harris as its Director of Finance after starting my working career at one of the big accounting firms.
 So I'm a CPA, my background.